William Burns (saddler): Association with Robert Burns

 William and his siblings religious education was partly taught at home by their father, using the A Manual of Religious Belief that William Burnes had written for that purpose, assisted by John Murdoch.

 Whilst at Mount Oliphant or Lochlea Farm Robert wrote a story, The Marriage of Robin Redbreast and the Wren, for his young siblings.
 William's youngest sister Isabella remembered this story and told it to Dr Chambers in 1850/51.
-The story was published in Chamber's Nursery Rhymes of Scotland.
+The story was published in Chambers's Nursery Rhymes of Scotland.

 Writing to Gilbert Burns in 1787 about his highland tour Robert stated that "I have been trying for a birth (sic) for William, but am not likely to be successful."

 In February 1787 wrote to Agnes Maclehose and reported that he had spent the evening with William and Richard Brown in Glasgow.
 A plaque on the Marks & Spencer's department store in Argyle Street records that George Durie's Black Bull Inn once stood on the site and this was where they probably would have stayed the night.
 The Black Bull Inn was where the Edinburgh stagecoach terminated, Robert having travelled on it, Richard meeting him there and William no doubt travelling up on Jenny Geddes, Robert's horse.

 Robert made it clear to William whilst he was searching for an apprenticeship that he would always have a home with his brother's family and 'filial' support.
 His letters go so far as to relate details of items of clothing that were sent to him by Robert.